It has begun.

 - Before high school one morning, shoveling spoonfuls of cereal into my mouth, I flipped through the Dallas Morning News.
 The front page of the Health section leapt out.
 It was a full page about depression: symptoms, warning signs, and avenues of help.
 I felt relief; my masked feelings were validated.
 Epiphany: I was not alone.
 However, I could not bring myself to begin that conversation with anyone.
 Instead, I saved that news page under my bed, pulling it out when I needed to know someone else like me existed.

 - 1995.
 Severe motor-vehicle accident.
 A cement mixer runs a light and plows into the driver’s side of my car while I drive to work.
 Miraculously, I survive.
 The healing process, grueling.
 The pain, immense.
 Numerous times I wished that my life had ended.
 I endured a vicious loop of both physical and emotional pain.

 - Blundering through life, I graduate college, marry, relocate, and have my first “real job.”
 I’m making it, but I feel like I’m floundering emotionally.
 I tell myself it’s typical, no biggie, it’ll pass.

 - Life goes on.
 My first pregnancy didn’t go as planned, and we lost our little one.
 It was devastating.
 Soon enough, though, a son blessed our lives.
 Life went on, but I became more emotional.
 Eventually, I felt I was losing control of my sanity.
 I sought help from a doctor.
 Embarrassingly, I broke down in tears in his office, and before I left I held a prescription in my hand.
 Depression.
 I hated being on meds; I felt that I was failing as a human being.
 Over the years, I changed doctors, changed medications, unsuccessfully attempted to stop medication.
-Ultimately, I sucked it up and realized medication was an appendage I could not sever.
+Ultimately, I sucked it up and realized medication needed to be a part of me.